xebialabs-community/xlr-license-usage-tile/README.md

 ## Overview

-The plugin makes available a global tile to display license useage.
-You can create a custom global dashboard and add this tile to it.
+The plugin makes available two global tiles to display license useage.
+One for XL Release and one for XL Deploy.
+You can create a custom global dashboard and add these tiles to it.

 ## Requirements